 Some of the least appreciated members of the emergency response team are the communications specialists (in some venues, termed dispatchers).
 How do I know this?
 First, I served as a communications specialist (my job title was dispatcher) early in my career and I was routinely subjected to criticism and ridicule from responders because the information […]

 On this episode I interview Sean Balantic.
 After serving 6 years active duty as a United States Marine, Sean served as a federal firefighter prior to being employed by the Rochester, New York Fire Department where he has served for almost 7 years.
-Sean is assigned as a firefighter on Truck […]
+Sean is assigned as a firefighter on Truck 3.
+In this interview, […]

 In this article we discuss three types of stress: Acute stress, episodic acute stress and chronic stress.
 First responders can, and often do, experience all three.
 Stress can impact firefighter situational awareness and, equally concerning, stress can have devastating long-term impacts.

 I am very to announce the release of two powerful new DVDs and a special offer.